jerome-orio/chat-client-starter/README.md

-# Real-Time Chat Application Client - Starter Project
+# Real-Time Chat Room Application Client - Starter Project

-This is the client-side application for a real-time chat system built with Next.js and Socket.IO.
+This is the client-side application for a real-time chat room system built with Next.js and Socket.IO.

 ## Features